mwdavids/FamilyNetworks/README.md

 # Family Networks

-This R code makes family networks using the naming convention used in the Philippines and set forth in Cruz, Labonne, and Querubin (2016) & Querubin (2011).
+This R code makes family networks using the naming convention used in the Philippines and set forth in [Cruz, Labonne, and Querubin (2016)](http://cesicruz.com/papers/FamilyNetworksCLQ.pdf) & [Querubin (2011)](https://sites.google.com/site/pabloquerubin/research/Querubin_Term_Limits.pdf?attredirects=0).

 ## Rules

-It is possible to approximate actual family networks in the Philippines is possible because of strict patterns of name inheritance.
+It is possible to approximate actual family networks in the Philippines because of strict patterns of name inheritance.
+Everyone has is born with a given name and two surnames--their mother and father's family names.
+When women marry, they take their husband's family name (the husband's father's family name).

 ## Functions
 I provide three functions for constructing different types of networks.